 - a fast heartbeat

-If you’re a woman and having difficulty getting pregnant, you may have adhesions your fallopian tubes.
-If you have been trying to get pregnant for at least a year without success, see your GP.
+If you’re having difficulty getting pregnant, you may have adhesions near your fallopian tubes.
+If you’ve been trying to get pregnant for at least a year without success, contact your GP.
+For more information, see our information on Female infertility.

-Most of the time, adhesions don’t cause problems, so you may not know if you have them.
+Most of the time, adhesions don’t cause problems so you may not know if you have them.
 You’ll usually only find out you have adhesions if they start to cause symptoms, such as pain in your tummy.
 If adhesions cause complications, such as a bowel obstruction or fertility problems, these may cause symptoms.
+But while they may become apparent shortly after your surgery, it might not be until years or even decades later.

 An adhesion could cause an obstruction in your bowel within weeks of your operation, or many years afterwards.
 This can make it difficult to associate any symptoms with surgery that you may have had many years earlier.
 It’s always important that you tell your doctor about your medical history including any previous operations you’ve had.